Chapter 2: About binary star systems

 Indeed, it is a little-known fact among lay people that many so-called “stars” do not shine with their own light.
-For instance, red dwarfs (by far the most common star type in our universe) can be so faint, dim and darkish as to remain invisible/ undetectable by even our largest modern telescopes.
-In the Tychos model, of course, this would be the case of Mars (the Sun’s proposed binary companion) which exhibits the characteristic orange hue associated with red dwarfs (yet, let's keep in mind that Mars actually shines like a star as seen from Earth due to its reflected solar light).
+For instance, most red dwarfs (by far the most common star type in our universe) are so faint and dim as to remain undetectable by even our largest modern telescopes.
+In the Tychos model, of course, this would be the case of Mars (the Sun’s proposed binary companion) which exhibits the characteristic orange hue associated with red dwarfs (yet, let's keep in mind that Mars appears to shine quite brightly from Earth due to its reflected solar light).
 Now, Mars is only about 0.5% the size of the Sun, and Sirius B (the tiny companion of the brightest star in our skies, Sirius A) also happens to be about 0.5% the size of its far larger partner.
-In fact, Alvan Clark’s discovery in 1862 of the tiny Sirius B caused a stir among the 19th century's science community, since it was totally unexpected under Newton’s gravitational theories that such a small body (Sirius B is reckoned to be slightly smaller than Earth) could possibly be gravitationally bound to such a huge body as Sirius A.
+In fact, Alvan Clark’s discovery in 1862 of the midget Sirius B caused a stir among the 19th century's science community, since it was totally unexpected under Newton’s gravitational theories that a tiny body like Sirius B (reckoned to be slightly smaller than Earth) could possibly be gravitationally bound to such a huge body as Sirius A.

-Incredibly enough, this major and pesky riddle was eventually 'resolved' - or rather, explained away - by our world’s top astrophysicists as follows: they simply concluded (in absence of any conceivable experimental verification - and in what must be one of the most glaring ad hoc postulations in science history) that the mass/ or density/ or gravitational attraction (call it what you will) of Sirius B "has to be about 400,000 times larger than that of Earth”!
-That's right: modern astronomers and astrophysicists contend that Sirius B is slightly smaller than Earth (in diameter), but that its atoms are somehow packed 400 THOUSAND TIMES TIGHTER than our earthly atoms!
-Ironically though, the most notorious and acclaimed newtonian achievement was to have demonstrated that the laws of physics observable on Earth are the very same as those ruling our entire Universe!
+Incredibly enough, this major and pesky riddle was eventually 'resolved' - or rather, explained away - by our world’s astrophysicists as follows: they simply concluded, in absence of any conceivable experimental verification (and in what must be one of the most flagrant ad hoc postulations in the history of science) that the mass/ or density/ or gravitational attraction (call it what you will) of the tiny Sirius B "has to be about 400000 times larger than that of Earth”!
+In other words, we are being told that Sirius B's atoms are somehow 'packed 400 thousand times tighter' than our earthly atoms!
+Ironically though, one of Sir Isaac's most hallowed conclusions was that the laws of physics are unvarying and homogeneous across the Universe.

 As recently as 2016, it was announced that a companion of our NEARMOST star, Proxima Centauri, had been discovered: it is now known as “Proxima b” and apparently revolves around Proxima A in just 11.2 days.
 Then, in January of 2020, yet another companion to our closest star was announced, "Proxima c", now estimated to revolve around Proxima A in 5.28 years.
 (Additionally, a faint signal was detected during a 2019 exoplanet search using radial velocity data, with a period of only 5.15 days.
 If a planet is confirmed to be the cause of this signal, it would be designated as "Proxima d"!).
-Again, these stunning, multiple and very recent discoveries go to show just how difficult it is, even for our most advanced 21st century instruments, to detect any binary companion candidates of any given star - in this case Proxima Centauri, the very nearmost star in our skies!
-Now, it should be noted that the Proxima 'family' A-B-C (and d?) are themselves reckoned to be slowly revolving around the binary pair Alpha Centauri A and B, the two Centauri star 'families' thus constituing a so-called "double-double" binary system (more about his later).
+Again, these quite recent discoveries go to show just how difficult it is, even for our most advanced 21st century instruments, to detect any binary companion candidates of any given star - in this case Proxima Centauri, the very nearmost star in our skies!
+Now, it should be noted that the Proxima 'family' a, b, c (and d?) are themselves reckoned to be slowly revolving around the binary pair Alpha Centauri A and B, the two Centauri star 'families' thus constituing a so-called "double-double" binary system (more about his later).

-To wit, these recent discoveries would certainly seem to support the idea that 100% of the stars have a binary companion; ergo, the remaining stars in our skies (still believed to be 'single' or 'companionless') may all turn out to be (sometime in the future, thanks to improved techniques & instruments) binary star systems.
+To wit, these recent discoveries would certainly seem to support the idea that 100% of the stars have a binary companion; ergo, the remaining stars in our skies (still believed to be 'single' or 'companionless') may ALL turn out to be, sometime in the future and thanks to improved techniques & instruments, binary star systems.
 To be sure, much observational work in this particular field of astronomy remains to be done:

-Then, as recently as 2018, it was announced that a companion of our second-NEARMOST star (or star system), namely Barnard’s star, had been confirmed.
-As it happens, the existence of Barnard’s companion was the object of a bitter and long-lasting controversy (which every astronomy historian will remember).
-Van de Kamp and Wulff Heintz; Van de Kamp was convinced to have proven the existence of two companions (which he named B1 and B2) of the Barnard’s star, but Wulff Heintz would have nothing of it.
-For decades, vigorous efforts were deployed to discredit Van de Kamp’s discovery, including ridiculous claims that it was just an artifact caused by the improper cleaning of his telescope lenses...
-Yet, as we shall see, Van de Kamp’s observational work was finally vindicated, posthumously, in 2018 (even though yet another study released in July 2021 again disputes his findings!
-Astronomy is truly a never-ending 'battleground'!)
+Then, as recently as 2018, it was announced that a companion of our second-nearmost star (or star system), namely Barnard’s star, had been confirmed.
+As it happens, the existence of Barnard’s companion was the object of a bitter and long-lasting controversy (which every astronomy historian will remember) between Peter Van de Kamp and Wulff Heintz; Van de Kamp was convinced to have proven the existence of two companions (which he named B1 and B2) of the Barnard’s star, but Wulff Heintz would have none of it.
+For decades, vigorous efforts were deployed to discredit Van de Kamp’s discovery, including laughable claims that it was just an artifact caused by the improper cleaning of his telescope lenses...
+Yet, as we shall see, Van de Kamp’s observational work was finally vindicated, posthumously, in 2018 (even though yet another study released in July 2021 again disputes his findings.
+Astronomy, it seems, is a permanent 'battleground'!)

 This epic feud between the two eminent astronomers (and binary-star experts) Heintz and Van de Kamp truly deserves to be recounted, so here we go.
 What follows is an extract from the Wikipedia which briefly summarizes their protracted dispute (warning: all information published on Wikipedia concerning historical controversies ought to be taken with a grain of salt.
 So, as the old saying goes, please "read between the lines"!):

 Indeed, it now turns out that Heintz was wrong - and that Van de Kamp had been right all along!
 In November 2018, ESO (the ground-based European Southern Observatory) finally announced that the Barnard's star indeed has a companion:

 “Super-Earth Orbiting Barnard’s Star Red Dots campaign uncovers compelling evidence of exoplanet around closest single star to Sun.
 A planet has been detected orbiting Barnard’s Star, a mere 6 light-years away.
 This breakthrough - announced in a paper published today in the journal Nature - is a result of the Red Dots and CARMENES projects, whose search for local rocky planets has already uncovered a new world orbiting our nearest neighbour, Proxima Centauri.
 The planet, designated Barnard’s Star b, now steps in as the second-closest known exoplanet to Earth.
 The gathered data indicate that the planet could be a super-Earth, having a mass at least 3.2 times that of the Earth, which orbits its host star in roughly 233 days.
 Barnard’s Star, the planet’s host star, is a red dwarf, a cool, low-mass star, which only dimly illuminates this newly-discovered world.”
 "Super-Earth Orbiting Barnard’s Star" - European Southern Observatory (2018) (opens in a new tab)

 MORE LINKS TO BINARY STAR LITERATURE